WSU-kduncan/ceg3120-cicd-Jakecuso/project4/README-RESOURCES.md

 ---

-This page provides important resources related to Docker, GitHub Actions, Angular, DockerHub, and testing for this project.
-Make sure to consult these resources for further learning and troubleshooting.
+This page provides important resources related to my project Docker, GitHub Actions, Angular, DockerHub, and testing for this project.